MBC Seigle Impact Track Spotlight

 How has participation in MBC helped move your venture forward?

 Well, I’ve never been a planner but I’ve always had ideas.
 MBC has really helped me narrow down my focus to ensure Clear Computing will deliver the most impact to the most people.

 What has been your biggest takeaway from the MBC experience (so far)?

 That there’s a big community out there that’s eager to support you and your venture.
 Everyone has been so welcoming and happy to help.

 What are your plans following MBC?
 How would prize money help your venture?

 I’m excited to evolve Clear Computing from a fun side-gig to a full blown business.
 Prize money will be spent on recruiting employees, customer discovery, and (don’t tell the judges) a small amount will be dedicated to a backyard barbecue launch party.

 What advice do you have for other student entrepreneurs?

-Learn more about these great University of Michigan student startups by following the Michigan Business Challenge Finals on February 26 through ZLI social media.
-Route for your favorite team during the MBC final presentations and cheer on the winners as they accept cash award prizes totaling over $100,000!
+Learn more about these impact-driven University of Michigan student startups by following the 2022 Michigan Business Challenge Finals on February 11 on ZLI social media.
+Cheer for your favorite team during the MBC final presentations and applaud the winners!